Johno-ACSLive/ACS-Messaging/README.md

 TODO: Add documentation on library usage.

-Basic sample code below as well as a sample server and client project to get you started.
-The library has intellisense support and should provide a lot of details but is very simple to use.
+Basic sample code below, however, intellisense should provide details on usage.
+The sample projects also contain useful code for using some of the features.

 Server Init:
 ```c#